Public Interest Litigation (PIL)

 - Shreya Singhal vs. Union of India: This was a landmark case for freedom of speech.
 Supreme Court quashed section 66A which had some arbitrary provision acting against free speech.

-- Court needs to keep in mind that under the guise of redressing grievances, PIL does not breach the separation of power principle set by Constitution.
+- Court need to keep in mind that under the guise of redressing grievances, PIL does not breach the separation of power principle set by Constitution.

 - Introduce punishment for those who abuse the power given by PIL.